“We cannot birth our babies through sheer force of will. We need to learn the more subtle, the equally powerful, path of surrender.”~Sarah J. Buckley

 - Body work!
 I loved getting acupuncture, pregnancy massages and chiropractic on a very regular basis.
 This helps with nervous system regulation, any aches or pains that arise during pregnancy, and it allows for optimal baby positioning at the end of pregnancy and so much more.

-- I also received pelvic floor work from my dear friend and doula, Kimberly Johnson of Magamama.
-She has an amazing offering called a “birth rehearsal” which she describes as “skillful perineal massage with felt sense.”
+- I also received pelvic floor work.
 It’s also a chance to find your pushing muscles, release fears and anxieties and have the felt experience that your vagina is totally capable of expanding for birth.

 Working with the mind and emotions